Home Buying Process

 You’ve made the decision to buy a new home.
 Congratulations!

 The first step is to contact your local Coldwell Banker Prime Properties agent to begin the home buying process.
-If you are not already working with a specific realtor, let our agents and offices search assist you in finding one.
-By choosing an agent, you will have a professionally trained, experienced realtor to offer you agency representation options and full service.
+If you’re not already working with a specific REALTOR®, let our agents and offices search help you find the right fit.

-Your agent can help you get pre-approved for a mortgage even before starting the house hunting process.
-Although the pre-approval is not a final loan commitment, the pre-approval letter will demonstrate your financial strength and ability to go through with the purchase when you are ready to make an offer on a home.
+Your agent can help you get pre-approved for a mortgage before starting the house hunting process.
+While a pre-approval is not a final loan commitment, it helps you understand your buying power and shows sellers you’re ready to move forward.

-During this initial phase, you may also wish to begin the process of selecting a local real estate attorney to represent you once you have an accepted offer on a home.
-If needed, your agent can provide you with a list of local attorneys that specialize in real estate.
+During this early phase, you may also want to select a local real estate attorney to represent you once you have an accepted offer.
+If needed, your agent can provide a list of local attorneys who specialize in real estate transactions.

 Making an Offer on a Home

-• The amount you are willing to pay
+• Purchase price (the amount you are willing to pay)

 • Closing and occupancy dates

-• Personal property included or excluded (appliances, lighting fixtures, etc.)
+• Personal property included/excluded (appliances, lighting fixtures, etc.)

-• Contingencies, such as obtaining a mortgage, building inspections and pest inspections, including termite, pest, radon, water quality, well, lead, septic, oil tank, etc.
+• Contingencies such as obtaining a mortgage and inspections (building, pest/termite, radon, water quality, well, lead, septic, oil tank, etc.)

 Your Offer Has Been Accepted!